mialkin/docs/programming/regular expressions/modes.md

 # Modes

-Modes go right after slashes, they are not a part of regullar expressions, they are modifiers for the way this regular expressions odd to be handled:
+Modes go right after slashes, they are not a part of regullar expressions, they are modifiers for the way this regular expressions ought to be handled:

 * Standard: `/re/`
 * Global: `/re/g`